SrVariable/GOL/README.md

 # How to play

 Execute ```make run``` and it will start the game.
-Left click on a dead cell to put an alive cell or viceversa.
+Left click to put an alive cell or right click to put a dead cell.
 To put a pattern, hold its respective key and left click.
 For example <kbd>G</kbd> <kbd>Left Click</kbd> will place a Glider in the selected zone.